The critical chain method is one of the key tools and techniques for developing a project schedule.

 Below are a few of the main differences between these two:

-- By definition, a buffer can be described in three different categories: project buffer, feeding buffer and resource buffer, whereas float is an entirely different thing and can either be total float or free float.
+- By definition, a buffer can be described in three different categories: project buffer, feeding buffer, and resource buffer, whereas float is an entirely different thing and can either be total float or free float.

 - By definition, a float is a difference between the length of the critical path and the non-critical path.
 A float will always have a zero value on the critical path.

 - A buffer is more focused on inaccuracies and takes into account the contingencies.
-As already explained above, the project buffer is usually about 50% of the safety time that have not been considered in the activity estimate duration.
+As explained above, the project buffer is usually about 50% of the safety time that has not been considered in the activity estimate duration.
 It can never have zero value on a critical chain or any other chain.